wechaty/wechaty/README.md

 Scan now, because other Wechaty developers want to talk with you too! (secret code: _wechaty_)

+### Video playlist

+Wechaty already held lots of talk in the past 4 yeare, you can click [Youtube Playlist](https://www.youtube.com/playlist?list=PL8hd9KDTdarDXf_Rxtr8meKhxtgcXMInh)  to find all wechaty wonderful talk on youtube!

+You can also click [blog](https://wechaty.github.io/) to find all of the blog written by wechaty contributors.

 ## The World's Shortest ChatBot Code: 6 lines of JavaScript

 ```javascript